-Statement about contributions payable under the Schedule of Contributions
+Qualified statement about contributions payable under the Schedules of Contributions

-We have examined the summary of contributions to the ZF UK Pension Plan for the Plan year ended 31 March 2022, which is set out on page 17.
+We have examined the summary of contributions to the ZF UK Pension Plan for the Plan year ended 31 March 2023, which is set out on page 17.

-In our opinion contributions for the Plan year ended 31 March 2022 as reported in the summary of contributions and payable under the Schedule of Contributions have in all material respects been paid at least in accordance with the Schedule of Contributions certified by the Actuary on 23 May 2019.
+In our opinion, except for the late payment of deficit funding contributions as detailed below contributions for the Plan year ended 31 March 2023 as reported in the summary of contributions and payable under the Schedule of Contributions have in all material respects been paid at least in accordance with the Schedules of Contributions certified by the Actuary on 23 May 2019 and 31 August 2022.